redis/redis-doc/commands/lrange.md

-@complexity

-O(S+N) where S is the `start` offset and N is the number of elements in the specified range.

 Returns the specified elements of the list stored at `key`.
 The offsets `start` and `stop` are zero-based indexes, with `0` being the first element of the list (the head of the list), `1` being the next element and so on.